 Are you a VERY personable, well-organized, patient volunteer, who possesses a great welcoming attitude and a big smile?
 Then this is the job for you!

 One of the most important aspects of what we do is making sure our customers are happy.
 Registration and Race Kit Pick-up is the “first impression” our customer has with MultiSport Canada so a warm and friendly welcome is important!
-You will work at a specific location within the athlete registration process for example; handing out bibs, swim caps, body marking, race kits, time chips and t-shirts.
+You will work at a specific location within the athlete registration process for example; handing out bibs, swim caps, race kits, time chips and t-shirts.
 You will be asked a lot of questions – but be assured, someone will be on-hand to help you.
-This position usually begins very early, 6:30am but will be finished by approximately 8 to 9am.
+This position usually begins very early, 6:00am but will be finished by approximately 8 to 9am.
 On days when there are two races, you should be finished by approximately 10 or 11am.
-After you help in this early morning position you could move over a tent and help give athletes food once they have completed their race.
+After your early morning position has finished, your tables and tents could convert into a food station once the athletes have completed their race.

 Swim Start and/or Swim Finish